-Disasters rarely make it easy for your teams to recover, so why are you planning your responses by only following the “happy path”?
+Disasters rarely make it easy for your teams to recover, so why practice by following the “happy path”?

 EliteSec has taken the idea of a tabletop exercise (TTX) and gamified it.
 By forcing the team to roll a die depending on their choices, we can introduce a sense of randomness into the exercise.
-A router isn’t functioning?
-Roll a die to see if it’s because of a loose cable or if the router itself has burned out.
+One of the routers isn’t functioning?
+Roll to see if it’s because somebody accidentally disconnected a cable or if the router itself has burned out.
 That backup you thought would work just fine?
 It fails when you try to recover from it.

-Through custom scenarios and outcomes pre-determined by roll of the dice, teams can use the same scenario multiple times and then run into unique situations each time.
+Through custom scenarios and outcomes pre-determined by the roll of the die, teams can use the same one multiple times and then run into unique situations each time.
 The advantage is that you are forced to re-evaluate what you thought would work when it does not.